jennguyen1/nhuyhoa/_posts/2016-01-12-Sample-Size-Calculations.md

 Power calculations after the experiment (using the observed effect size) are flawed because the observed effect size is unlikely to match the pre-specified effect size of interest.

-Being able to show that one has good power and pre-specified effect size is important because it shows that we are focusing attention on what is biologically important rather than looking for statistical significance.
+Being able to show good power and pre-specified effect size is important because it implies that the focus is on biological importance rather than ambiguous statistical significance.

 # In R
-In general, one would not calculate sample sizes by hand.
-There are a number of software packages that will do sample size calculations for us.
-The challenge for us is to determine the parameters prior to conducting the experiment.
-We can obtain crude estimates of these from prior experiments or trying a range of likely parameters.
+In general, sample sizes calculations are not done by hand.
+There are a number of software packages that will do sample size calculations.
+The challenge is to determine the parameters prior to conducting the experiment.
+Crude estimates of these can be obtained from prior experiments or a range of likely values can be tested.

 R has several functions to calculate desired power and sample sizes.